joelh12/odds-platform/README.md

 # Odds Platform Portfolio (TypeScript + Go)

-A portfolio-ready rebuild of an odds scraping project
+A rebuild of an odds scraping project

 This repository keeps the original Python scripts in `/scrapers` as legacy research artifacts, while the production-style portfolio stack is in:
 - `/apps/api` (TypeScript realtime API + pipeline)